Accused Mitchell County murderer wants evidence suppressed

 People are also reading…

-After using the FOG Data Science software, investigators were given six devices (persons) to focus on.
-One of the suspects was Gilmore.
-Gilmore's attorneys argue that no warrant or judicial oversight was obtained by the State before obtaining the data.
+The software allowed investigators to narrow their focus to devices of six persons, one of whom was Gilmore.
+Gilmore's attorneys argue no warrant or judicial oversight was obtained by the state before obtaining the data.

-The motion reads that without the FOG data, Gilmore would never have been targeted by law enforcement.
+The motion states without the FOG data, Gilmore would never have been targeted by law enforcement.
 At least 12 search warrants were drafted and executed on Gilmore after the FOG data was collected.
-Gilmore's attorney's argue that those warrants and the evidence collected during the execution of those warrants were obtained illegally.
+Gilmore's attorney's argue those warrants and the evidence collected during the execution of those warrants were obtained illegally.

 A suppression hearing has been scheduled for June 23.

-Gilmore is said to have picked up Bradbury in Cerro Gordo County, near the correctional facility on April 6, 2021, and driving her to a home in Mason City.
-Bradbury later voluntarily left with Gilmore, to travel to St. Ansgar where Gilmore lived.
+Gilmore is said to have picked up Bradbury in Cerro Gordo County near the correctional facility April 6, 2021, and drove her to a home in Mason City.
+Bradbury later voluntarily left with Gilmore to travel to St. Ansgar where Gilmore lived.
 Bradbury was not heard from again.

 A forensic review of Gilmore's phone turned up disturbing messages in which Gilmore vaguely describe details of a stabbing death.
-In another search, a drawing of what appeared to be a drawing of a satanic goat head, along with a series of numbers.
+Another search turned up a drawing of what appeared to be a satanic goat head, along with a series of numbers.

 The drawing had blood droplets on it, and the numbers corresponded with the date Bradbury went missing, as well as the latitude and longitude coordinates of the Green Belt trail.